UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 ***

-### Executing KQL queries to retrieve data from the Log Analytics Workspace
+### Executing Kusto Query Language (KQL) queries to retrieve data from the Log Analytics Workspace

+> [!TIP]
+> For more information on using KQL queries, see [Tutorial: Use Kusto queries](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/tutorial?pivots=azuremonitor).

 # [Portal](#tab/tabid-a)